-Section 7.
+Section 6.
 Effective Date.

-Unless otherwise expressly stated in another Executive Order, Section 2 of this Executive Order shall be effective as stated in Section 2(D) above.
-The remainder of this Executive Order is effective at the beginning of the day on December 31, 2020.
-This Executive Order shall remain in effect through and including January 31, 2021 unless repealed, replaced, or rescinded by another applicable Executive Order.
+Unless otherwise expressly stated herein or in another Executive Order, this Executive Order shall be in effect at the beginning of the day on March 31, 2021 and remain in effect through and including June 30, 2021, unless repealed, replaced, or rescinded by another applicable Executive Order.
 An Executive Order rescinding the Declaration of the State of Emergency will automatically rescind this Executive Order.

-IN WITNESS WHEREOF, I have hereunto signed my name and affixed the Great Seal of the State of North Carolina at the Capitol in the City of Raleigh, this 30th day of December in the year of our Lord two thousand and twenty.
+IN WITNESS WHEREOF, I have hereunto signed my name and affixed the Great Seal of the State of North Carolina at the Capitol in the City of Raleigh, this 30th day of March in the year of our Lord two thousand and twenty-one.

-Roy Coop Governor
+Roy Coop

+Governor